 Consummate Side Dish Recipe For Fall Vegetables

 I can show you how to pan-fry any of these main protein ingredients to perfection, but there are two ways to enhance these meals to take them to another level.
 One is making a pan sauce using the brown bits in the pan after frying, and the other is serving the dish with an incredible side dish, and this one is one of those great side dishes that will make you shine.

-This fabulous side dish consists of apples, Brussels sprouts, butternut squash and potatoes.
-I served it with pan fried chicken and a pan sauce, both really good, but the vegetables really stood out.
-Hope you enjoy it.
+This fabulous side dish consists of apples, Brussels sprouts, butternut squash, and potatoes.
+I served it with pan-fried chicken and a pan sauce, both good, but the vegetables stood out.
+I hope you enjoy it.

 Roasted Fall Vegetable Medley Recipe